Articles

 6. Follow-up and continuation of projects.

-The survey will remain open from the end of November until mid-January 2026.
+The survey will remain open until the end of February 2026.

 On behalf of the European Climate, Infrastructure and Environment Executive Agency (CINEA), thank you for your time and valuable contribution.